-For students who aren’t from countries always thought of as glamorous (don’t shoot the messenger!), scholars4dev provides resources just for you.
 The website lists scholarships for students who want to study outside of their home country, but also focuses on scholarships for international students from developing countries.
 You can search by deadline, place of study, field, level of study, and even by “target group,” so it’s easy to find scholarships that fit your needs.

 The International Education Financial Aid website has an extensive list of grants, scholarships, and loans available to anyone who wants to study in a foreign country.
 In fact, the site provides information about financial aid for students from anywhere who are studying anywhere else, so even U.S. students studying in Canada may find it a useful source.

 Published by Universities Canada, an organization representing almost 100 universities and colleges, this website has a comprehensive list of scholarships for students who want to study in Canada.
 And if you’re just checking out your future financial aid options but still unsure which program is best for you, Universities Canada also includes general resources about Canadian schools so you can explore your opportunities to the fullest.

 Yes.
 International students in Canada have access to student loans on the same terms and Canadian citizens or permanent residents.
 However, international students are not eligible for federal loans.